 New Hikes & Trails Open in Machu Picchu

-What's this news about Changes to the Machu Picchu Entry Tickets Included with the Inca Trail Permits?
+Are there changes to the Machu Picchu Entry Tickets Included with the Inca Trail Permits?

-Inca Trail hike permits come with Machu Picchu entry tickets for circuit 3.
-This is a severe cutback.
-And it's the harshest I've seen in 15 years.
-It's like instead of amputating a toe, they cut off your foot.
+Up to now all the whittling has been for visitors arriving by train.
+Now the Inca Trail hikers take a hit.
+Hike permits come with 1 Machu Picchu entry ticket for the lower circuit 5.
+This is a severe cutback from the unfettered access to any circuit anytime.
 This one hurts.
-But as a consolation prize, hikers are the only mammals (except for the spectacled bears) allowed access to the famous Guard Shack overlooking the citadel.
-When you hike down from the Sungate, you will have access to the solitary outpost for magnificent views of the ancient city.
+But as a consolation prize, hikers are the only mammals (except for the spectacled bears) allowed access to the famous Guard Shack on the upper terrace overlooking the citadel.
+When you hike down from the Sungate, you will have access to the solitary guard outpost for magnificent views of the ancient city.
 There's that.
 But after that, it's all downhill, so to speak.
-Whether you enter the citadel right after your hike or after an overnight in Aguas Calientes, you will have access to circuit 3 only.
+Whether you enter the citadel right after your hike or after an overnight in Aguas Calientes, you will have access to the upper terrace for the view.
+There is one other tiny benefit.
+Your entry ticket to Machu Picchu is for any time.
+Then the guided tour is on the lower circuit only.

 However, people are welcome to buy additional entry tickets.
 That's what I would do.
 If you have the stamina to tour circuit 3 on the same day you hike in, do it.
 Then buy (in advance of course) additional general entry tickets to use after a night of rest in the village of Aguas Calientes.
 Go back and tour circuit 2 (the most thorough IMHO) or 1,3,4.
 It's your choice.
 The tickets are around $50 USD per person.
 When compared to the thousands of dollars you're spending to get there, it seems trivial to quibble about 50 bucks.